BIS180L-resources/How-to-set-up-BIS180L/README.md

 ### Update Jetstream image

 Optional.
 Can use last years if desired.
-Instrucions are [here](https://github.com/BIS180L-resources/BIS180L-VM_Image_Setup)
+Instructions are [here](https://github.com/BIS180L-resources/BIS180L-VM_Image_Setup)

 ### Create a Manila share and get it mounted on the image